Babylas of Antioch: Life

-Babylas was the successor of Zebinus as Bishop of Antioch in the reign of the Emperor Gordian III (238-244), being the twelfth bishop of the see.
+Babylas was the successor of Zebinnus as Bishop of Antioch in the reign of the Emperor Gordian III (238–244), being the twelfth bishop of the see.
 During the Decian persecution (250) he made an unwavering confession of faith and was thrown into prison where he died from his sufferings.
 He was, therefore, venerated as a martyr.

 John Chrysostom's homily upon Babylas and the Acts of the Martyrs report the following story, that Babylas once refused the visiting pagan emperor, on account of his sinful ways, permission to enter the church and had ordered him to take his place among the penitents.
 John does not give the name of the emperor; the Acts mention Numerian.
 It is more likely the contemporary Philip the Arab of whom Eusebius (Historia ecclesiastica, VI, 34) reports that a bishop would not let him enter the gathering of Christians at the Easter vigil.
 Later legend elaborates on this, stating that Babylas demanded that he do penance for his part in the murder of the young Gordian III before he would allow Philip to celebrate Easter.